acrocat/EverLayout/docs/writing.md

 #JSON <a name="json"></a>
-EverLayout is bundled with parsers that I wrote to translate JSON structures in UIView view hierarchies.
+EverLayout is bundled with parsers to translate
+JSON structures in UIView hierarchies.
 JSON was the data structure of choice because of its wide popularity, however if you do not wish to use JSON you can easily implement your own data language by conforming to the `LayoutParser` protocols.